microsoftgraph/group-membership-management/README.md

 							-ThresholdPercentageForRemovals <integer only> `
 							-Verbose

-You can also use Microsoft Azure Storage Explorer to add, edit or delete synchronization jobs. see [Get started with Storage Explorer](https://docs.microsoft.com/en-us/azure/vs-azure-tools-storage-manage-with-storage-explorer?tabs=windows).
+You can also use Microsoft Azure Storage Explorer to add, edit or delete synchronization jobs.
+See [Get started with Storage Explorer](https://docs.microsoft.com/en-us/azure/vs-azure-tools-storage-manage-with-storage-explorer?tabs=windows).

+### Setting up the NonProdService function
+The NonProdService function will create and populate test groups in the tenant for use in GMM integration testing (or for sources in your own manual tests as well).
+See [Setting up NonProdService function](./Service/GroupMembershipManagement/Hosts/NonProdService/Documentation/README.md).
 ### Dry Run Settings

 Dry run settings are present in GMM to provide users the ability to test new changes without affecting the group membership.
 This configuration is present in the application configuration table.